dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 ```
 - Event Hub triggers the dataingest Function which receives the messages in batch.
 Messages are sent to Azure Data Lake Store without any processing (cold path) whereas they are aggregated and sent to Cosmos DB (hot path)
 - Game server or client can call *statistics* Function passing the gameSessionID as argument and get game session related data
-- External service can use Data Lake Analytics jobs to query data in Data Lake Store (there is a relevant .usql script on the *various* folder)
+- External service can use Data Lake Analytics jobs to query data in Data Lake Store (there is a relevant .usql script on the *various* folder).
+The output of these jobs can be ingested into other services (via Data Factory) or be used directly from a visualization platform such as PowerBI.

 ## FAQ